ahmedhamdi96/ML4T/machine_learning/testing/results/analysis.md

 > This plot follows the same timeline of the forecast on the x-axis, against the lag on the y-axis.
 This plot
 > supports the hypothesis, mentioned earlier, the model finds the closest prediction to the actual price early
-> on during the normal movement phase, and lages at the end pf the timeline during the sudden change phase.
+> on during the normal movement phase, and lags at the end of the timeline during the sudden change phase.

 ### Stable (Amazon) Stock vs Volatile(Tesla) Stock Forecast